Skip section navigation

 Heart Safe designation

-Heart Safe designation recognizes a city's efforts to prepare its staff and citizens to recognize when someone suffers a sudden cardiac arrest and how to respond.
-Any municipality, county or organization in Minnesota or western Wisconsin can apply for Heart Safe designation.
+Heart Safe designation recognizes a city or organization's efforts to prepare its staff and citizens to recognize when someone suffers a sudden cardiac arrest and how to respond.
+Any municipality, county or organization can apply for Heart Safe designation.
 View Minnesota's Heart Safe designated communities.